After you launch deployments from Google Cloud Marketplace, you can use Google Cloud tools to view, modify, and monitor your deployment.

 Managing Stackdriver logging for your deployment

-Some GCP Marketplace applications include a Stackdriver agent, which collects metrics, events, and metadata from your deployment.
+Some Google Cloud Marketplace applications include a Stackdriver agent, which collects metrics, events, and metadata from your deployment.
 Depending on the volume of monitoring data that your deployment uses, you might exceed the Stackdriver free usage allotment, after which you are charged for using Stackdriver.

 If you want to disable Stackdriver Monitoring, do the following: